Meet the Instructor

 The pass rate for Rita's 9th graders taking this course since 2008 exceeds the national average of 50% every year.
-This is a testament to sound pedagogic lessons and best practice use by Rita.
+This is a testament to sound pedagogic lessons and the use of best practices by Rita.

-In addition to teaching APHG, Rita teaches in the International Baccalaureate (IB) program and serves as the CAS coordinator for this program.
-She is also an examiner for IB Paper one, and served on SBDM as department chair for Social Studies for three terms.
-She is College Board certified to teach APHG, AP English Language, and AP U.S. History.
-She was an ExCel Award winning teacher in 2008, the recipient of the 2014 Ashland Teacher of the Year Achievement, and was recently nominated for the Gilder-Lehrman National Teacher of the Year Award.
+In addition to teaching APHG, Rita teaches in the International Baccalaureate (IB) program and serves as the CAS coordinator for the Human Geography program.
+She is also an examiner for IB Paper one and served on SBDM as the Social Studies department chair for three terms.
+She is College Board-certified to teach APHG, AP English Language, and AP U.S. History.
+She was an ExCel award-winning teacher in 2008, the recipient of the 2014 Ashland Teacher of the Year Achievement, and was recently nominated for the Gilder-Lehrman National Teacher of the Year Award.

 Rita has served as a reader and table leader for APHG for the past ten years and has served as a consultant for APHG for 7 years as of 2020.

 She is passionate about educating students to their fullest potential.
 Rita is married to Richard Hines and has two children, Courtney and Kyle, and two Siamese kitties, Frank and Riley.